 Although some alarmists choose to focus on the negative, as they often do in any major cultural shift, many see AI’s potential to usher in a new era of work, and new creative opportunities we’ve only dreamed of.
 For this reason, Business Horizons years ago pivoted to the higher tech future students are walking into.

-McQuerry said the camp focuses on creative skills, team building, collaboration, design thinking, and diversity of thought—skills that computers struggle with.
+McQuerrey said the camp focuses on creative skills, team building, collaboration, design thinking, and diversity of thought—skills that computers struggle with.
 Students learn how to embrace and work with technology to empower their own personal and creative skills.

 Iowa Still Has A Skills Gap

-To date, Iowa can still do better on career readiness says McQuerry.
+To date, Iowa can still do better on career readiness says McQuerrey.
 She’s not wrong.
 As a volunteer, the host (Justin Brady) has worked with many Business Horizons students.
 In a writing exercise, many didn’t know how to type.
 Many Iowans assume students know technology because they are adept at smart phone tasks, but using technology in a career is very different.

 Programs like Business Horizons have pivoted to address the modern workplace.